Habib ibn Maslama al-Fihri: First Fitna and career under Mu'awiyah

-Habib was briefly appointed governor of the subdued Armenian territories, but was then recalled to take command of the borderlands with Byzantium in northern Syria, centred on Qinnasrin, from where he was engaged in fighting against the Mardaites and the Byzantines.
+Habib was briefly appointed governor of the conquered Armenian territories, but was then recalled to take command of the borderlands with Byzantium in northern Syria, centred on Qinnasrin, from where he was engaged in fighting against the Mardaites and the Byzantines.

-When Uthman was besieged at his home in Medina by rebels, Mu'awiyah sent Habib with 4,000 Syrian troops to rescue him, but his vanguard had only reached Wadi al-Qura in the northern Hejaz when news of Uthman's murder reached him.
-Historian Wilferd Madelung however considers stories of Uthman's requesting aid against fellow Muslims a later invention.
+When Uthman was besieged at his home in Medina by rebels, Mu'awiya sent Habib with 4,000 Syrian troops to rescue him, but his vanguard had only reached Wadi al-Qura in the northern Hejaz when news of Uthman's murder reached him.
+However, stories of Uthman's requesting aid against fellow Muslims may be a later invention.
 In the civil war that broke out following, he remained loyal to Mu'awiyah.
 During the armistice and negotiations that followed the first clashes between the supporters of Mu'awiyah and those of Muhammad's cousin and son-in-law Ali ibn Abi Talib, Habib, along with Shurahbil ibn al-Simt al-Kindi and Ma'n ibn Yazid ibn al-Akhnas al-Sulami, was sent as an envoy to Ali.
 Habib demanded of Ali the surrender of Uthman's murderers, as well as asking him to resign the caliphal office and submitting the issue of succession to a council (shura), terms which Ali rejected with scorn.

-During the three-day Battle of Siffin on July 26–28, Habib commanded the left wing of the Syrian forces, facing Abdallah ibn Budayl at the head of Yemenite forces stiffened by a force of "Quran readers".
-He played a major role during the first day, when Ibn Budayl advanced towards Mu'awiyah's position in the centre, with the aim of personally killing the Syrian leader.
+During the three-day Battle of Siffin on July 26–28, Habib commanded the left wing of the Syrian forces, facing Abd Allah ibn Budayl at the head of Yemenite forces stiffened by a force of "Quran readers".
+He played a major role during the first day, when Ibn Budayl advanced towards Mu'awiya's position in the centre, with the aim of personally killing the Syrian leader.
 Habib counterattacked and routed the entire right wing of Ali's army, surrounded Ibn Budayl and the Quran readers, and began pushing towards Ali's centre in turn.
-One of Ali's generals, al-Ashtar, managed to rally the retreating right wing and rescue Ibn Budayl, but a new assault by the latter on Mu'awiyah's position failed and he was killed.
-According to Ibn Khallikan, Habib's "signal service at the Battle of Siffin" made him one of Mu'awiyah's favourite generals.
+One of Ali's generals, al-Ashtar, managed to rally the retreating right wing and rescue Ibn Budayl, but a new assault by the latter on Mu'awiya's position failed and he was killed.
+According to Ibn Khallikan, Habib's "signal service at the Battle of Siffin" made him one of Mu'awiya's favourite generals.
 After Mu'awiyah became caliph, he appointed Habib governor of Armenia and Adharbayjan.